Core Group Guide

 (15 minutes)

-In this group we can share how we have lived out or had challenges being faithful disciples of Jesus recently.
-We want to encourage one another in truth and not shame our shortcomings.
+In this group we share how we’ve lived out — or struggled to live out — faithfulness to Jesus recently.
+Our goal is to encourage one another in truth, not to shame shortcomings.
 We can confess sin, share needs, and ask for help.
 Here are some questions to ask:

-Did you do your “I will…” statement from last time? (if relevant)
+Did you follow through on your ‘I will…’ statement from last time? (if applicable)

-Is there anything that you need to confess?
-What’s been getting in the way of your loving Jesus and loving people?
+Has anything been getting in the way of loving God?

 3. Learn it